windicss/docs/guide/integrations/webpack.md

 | Svelt | ⚠️ Use [svelte-windicss-preprocess](https://github.com/windicss/svelte-windicss-preprocess) |
 | Angular | ❌ style-loader misconfiguration |

-## Install
+## Installation

+Add the package:

 ```bash
 yarn add -D windicss-webpack-plugin
 # npm i -D windicss-webpack-plugin
 ```

-### Add plugin to the webpack config

-If you have access to modify the webpack.config.js directly, then you would do the following.
+Then, if you have access to modify the webpack.config.js directly, then you would do the following.

 ```ts
 // webpack.config.js